COLLECTING VINTAGE WATCHES

 This page is being updated frequently.

-At the heart of the watch is the movement, that amazing complex arrangement of parts that makes it tick, keeps time and that has controlled the worlds of commerce, exploration and marine and aeronautical navigation since mechanical watches were first invented many hundreds of years ago.
-Planetary mechanics aside, it could be argued that it is our human measurement, control and management of time that keeps our respective worlds spinning.
+At the heart of the watch is the movement, that amazing complex arrangement of parts that makes it tick, keeps time and that has indirectly controlled the worlds of commerce, exploration, both marine and aeronautical navigation, since mechanical watches were first invented hundreds of years ago.
+Planetary mechanics aside, it could be argued that it is our human measurement and management of time that helps to keep our human world functioning.

-What is a watch movement, you may ask ?
-Essentially, movements can be grouped onto quartz, and mechanical which comprise manual and automatic movements.
-Manual movements need to be wound up regularly whereas automatic movements have a rotating finely-balance rotor inside that winds the watch automatically depending on the movements of the wearer’s wrist.
+What is a watch movement?
+Essentially, movements can be grouped into quartz battery operated movements and mechanical movements comprising manual and automatic ones.
+Manual watch movements need to be hand wound regularly, whereas more modern automatic movements have a rotating finely-balanced rotor inside the watch case that winds the watch automatically depending on the movements of the wearer’s wrist.

-There are currently many manufactures of mechanical ( including quartz) watch movements operational today.
-Many manufacturers closed during the “quartz crisis” of the seventies and eighties, when cheaper quartz movements flooded the market.
-Many of the older watches were powered by Felsa, Adolf Schild and ETA ( still prominent today) movements, amongst many others and these movements can be found in a variety of, including some high end vintage and contemporary brands today.
+There are currently many manufacturers of mechanical (including quartz) watch movements today.
+Many manufacturers closed during the “quartz crisis” of the nineteen seventies and eighties, when cheaper quartz movements flooded the market.
+Many of the older watches were powered by Felsa, Adolf Schild and ETA ( still prominent today) movements, amongst many others and these movements can still be found in a variety of watches, including some high end vintage and contemporary watch brands today.

 There are essentially 4 “levels “of watch movement, with increasing levels of accuracy as one goes up the “scale”.
-These are namely Standard , Elabore, Top and Chronometre which range in “accuracy” from perhaps 5 to 10 seconds per day to a couple of seconds per day.
-The word “accuracy” is in some respects “what it is all about” with some watch geeks believing this to be the “end all” of everything.
-However, accuracy is often a function of how a watch is worn, positional variations and temperature being but a few of the factors that could cause a watch to “drift” slightly and so affect the accuracy of a watch, from time to time during their “daily wear”.
-This is conceptually a little similar to maritime navigation, where a navigator has to make allowance for plotting drift, tide wind and weather in order to steer a “true” course.
-Many manufactures quantify accuracy according to various certification processes, with the COSC certification process perhaps being the best known amongst about 8 other certification processes, all of which specify accuracy specs ranging from between about -8secs o +8 secs up to -1s to +1s per day.
+These are namely the Standard , Elabore, Top and Chronometre, which range in “inaccuracy” from perhaps 5 to 10 seconds per day to only a couple of seconds per day.
+The word “accuracy” is in some respects “what it is all about” in watch terms with some watch ‘geeks’ believing that this is the “be and end all” of things watch.
+However, accuracy is often a function of how a watch is worn, positional variations and temperature being but a few of the factors that may cause a watch to “drift” slightly and so affect the accuracy of a watch, from time to time during “daily wear”.
+This is conceptually a little similar to maritime navigation, where a navigator has to make allowance for plotting drift, tide, wind and weather in order to steer a “true” course.
+Many manufactures quantify accuracy according to various certification processes, with the COSC certification process perhaps being the best known amongst about 8 other certification processes, all of which specify accuracy specs ranging from between about -8secs to +8 secs up to -1s to +1s per day.

 FEF 270 BUCHERER BROOCH WATCH

-I undertook to repair it which required a re-assembly of the keyless works.
+We undertook to repair it and this required a re-assembly of the keyless works.

-Once I had removed the dial and the hands to expose the keyless works, I discovered that some how, the sliding pinion had slipped out of position and was jamming the re-insertion of the stem.
-This does happen from time to time, and is generally a time consuming repair.
-Management of the parts themselves, including the spring, is always paramount, because replacements are generally unobtainable.
+Once we had removed the dial and the hands to expose the works, we discovered that somehow, the sliding pinion had slipped out of position and was jamming the re-insertion of the stem.
+This does happen from time to time and is generally a time consuming repair process.
+Management of the parts themselves, including the spring, is always paramount, as replacements are sometimes unobtainable for older watches.

-I took some pics because the FEF 270 is a rather a tiny movement and the tiny parts are always a wonder to those fortunate enough to be able to actually view their time pieces being repaired.
-The photos include two matches in order to indicate the scale of what horology is all about.
-The photos show the parts and tiny screws that comprise the keyless works.
+We took some pics because the FEF 270 for the Bucherer brooch watch is a rather tiny movement.
+The tiny parts are always a wonder to those fortunate enough to be able to actually view their time pieces being repaired.
+The photos here include two matches in order to indicate the scale of the work.
+They show the parts and tiny screws that comprise the keyless works.
 The keyless works are the mechanism in the movement that allow the watch to be wound up, and also to move the hands to set the time when the stem/crown is pulled out one click.

 Needless to say, one over joyed owner and the BUCHERER is running well again.